programminghistorian/ph-submissions/en/drafts/originals/transcribe-handwritten-text-with-python-and-azure.md

 ## Summary
 You have connected to Azure Cognitive Services Computer Vision and transcribed the text of an image on a website and an image on your computer.
 With this code, you can add more steps to process multiple images and store the transcribed text in a file or database.
-Using the positions of the transcribe text, it is possible to transcribe written forms into structured data, like a spreadsheet.
+Using Python, a loop can transcribe all of the images in a directory or on a series of web pages.
+Using the positions of the transcribed text returned by Azure Cognitive Services, it is possible to transcribe written forms into structured data, like a spreadsheet.
+It is even possible to translate the image coordinates of text into geographic coordinates when text is transcribed from a map.

+While it is not possible to customize the training of Azure Cognitive Services, it is likely its capabilities will continue to evolve as language support is improved.
+As capabilities improve, hopefully, potential uses for this type of transcription for Digital History continue to grow as well.

 ## Bibliography